Kishore-iitr/agentSrishti/README.md

 - Chroma vector database loading from the existing data directories
 - Optional Tavily web enrichment and LangSmith tracing support
 - Outreach drafting with Gmail send support when credentials are available
+- and much more !!
+(Read the report and go thorugh the video attached for more ideas)

 For Traceability and monitoring (LANGSMITH)
 <img width="1919" height="866" alt="image" src="https://github.com/user-attachments/assets/4c1ed49b-0cf1-4b04-a3e5-285dca59ffd8" />